dendie-sanjaya/ci-cd-best-practice/readme.md

 ![Docker Version](./ss/jenknis-2.jpg)

-## 12. Konfigurasi Auto Deploy ke Server Target
+## 12. Auto Deploy to Target Server

-Auto deploy memungkinkan aplikasi dideploy ke server target secara otomatis setelah pipeline CI/CD berhasil.
-Proses ini memanfaatkan SSH dan Docker pada server tujuan.
+Auto deploy allows applications to be deployed to the target server automatically after the CI/CD pipeline succeeds.
+This process uses SSH and Docker on the target server.

-Dengan auto deploy, waktu rilis aplikasi dapat dipersingkat dan risiko human error dapat dikurangi.
+With auto deploy, release time is shortened and the risk of human error is reduced.

-## 13. Flow CI/CD Summary
+## 13. CI/CD Flow Summary

-Section ini memberikan gambaran ringkas namun menyeluruh mengenai alur kerja CI/CD yang diimplementasikan pada dokumen ini.
-Flow CI/CD dirancang untuk memastikan setiap perubahan kode melewati tahapan validasi kualitas, keamanan, dan deployment secara otomatis.
+This section provides a concise yet complete overview of the CI/CD workflow implemented in this document.
+The CI/CD flow is designed to ensure every code change passes through quality validation, security checks, and automated deployment.

-Alur dimulai ketika developer melakukan push code ke repository Gitea.
-Perubahan tersebut akan memicu webhook yang mengirimkan event ke Jenkins.
-Jenkins kemudian menjalankan pipeline CI/CD sesuai dengan Jenkinsfile yang telah didefinisikan di repository.
+The flow starts when a developer pushes code to the Gitea repository.
+This change triggers a webhook that sends an event to Jenkins.
+Jenkins then runs the CI/CD pipeline as defined in the repository's Jenkinsfile.

-Tahap pertama pipeline adalah proses checkout source code dan build aplikasi.
-Setelah build berhasil, Jenkins menjalankan analisis kualitas kode menggunakan SonarQube untuk memastikan standar kualitas terpenuhi.
-Jika quality gate tidak lolos, pipeline akan dihentikan.
+The first stage of the pipeline is checking out the source code and building the application.
+After a successful build, Jenkins runs code quality analysis using SonarQube to ensure standards are met.
+If the quality gate fails, the pipeline stops.

-Selanjutnya, image container yang dihasilkan akan dipindai menggunakan Trivy untuk mendeteksi potensi vulnerability.
-Proses ini bertujuan untuk mencegah image yang tidak aman masuk ke environment berikutnya.
+Next, the resulting container image is scanned using Trivy to detect potential vulnerabilities.
+This step helps prevent unsafe images from entering the next environment.

-Apabila seluruh tahap validasi berhasil, image akan di-push ke Docker Hub sebagai artifact registry.
-Tahap terakhir adalah proses auto deploy ke server target menggunakan Docker dan SSH.
-Dengan flow ini, seluruh proses CI/CD berjalan otomatis, konsisten, dan dapat diaudit.
+If all validation stages succeed, the image is pushed to Docker Hub as an artifact registry.
+The final stage is auto deploy to the target server using Docker and SSH.
+With this flow, the entire CI/CD process is automatic, consistent, and auditable.

-## 15. Pipeline Jenkins CI/CD
+## 15. Jenkins CI/CD Pipeline

-Pipeline Jenkins merupakan representasi alur CI/CD secara end-to-end.
-Pipeline ini mencakup tahapan checkout code, build, testing, scanning, push artifact, hingga deployment.
+The Jenkins pipeline represents the end-to-end CI/CD workflow.
+It includes stages for code checkout, build, testing, scanning, artifact push, and deployment.

-Setiap tahap pipeline dirancang agar bersifat repeatable, traceable, dan mudah dikembangkan di masa depan.
-Pipeline CI/CD menjadi fondasi utama dalam penerapan DevOps yang matang dan profesional.
+Each pipeline stage is designed to be repeatable, traceable, and easy to improve in the future.
+The CI/CD pipeline is the main foundation for mature and professional DevOps implementation.

-Tahapan ini menjelaskan pembuatan pipeline CI/CD secara end-to-end.
+This section explains how to create a CI/CD pipeline from start to finish.

-### 15.1 Membuat Pipeline Baru
+### 15.1 Creating a New Pipeline

 ![Pipeline 1](./ss/pipeline-1.jpg)
 ![Pipeline 2](./ss/pipeline-2.jpg)
 ![Pipeline 3](./ss/pipeline-3.jpg)

-### 15.2 Konfigurasi Trigger
+### 15.2 Trigger Configuration

 ![Trigger 1](./ss/pipeline-3.jpg)
 ![Trigger 2](./ss/pipeline-4.jpg)